greyhats13/phl-store/README.md

     {{- end }}
     }
 ```
-In this manifest, we allow values.yaml to accept appSecret.
-Our service phl-products reads secrets from this file, so we need to create stringData & convert key-value secrets from Secrets Manager into JSON.
+In this manifest, we allow values.yaml to accept appSecret annotation.
+Our service phl-products reads secrets from file, so we need to create stringData & convert key-value secrets from Secrets Manager into JSON.

 ```yaml
 stringData: